 Are you a builder or a plumber?
 We are proposing a new process change to recycled water connections

-In areas covered by City West Water, we’re making changes to the way that potable and recycled water meter assemblies are installed on new residential properties.
+In areas covered by Greater Western Water, we’re making changes to the way that potable and recycled water meter assemblies are installed on new residential properties.

-City West Water is introducing a new process that aims to: reduce the possibility of cross-contamination between the potable and recycled water supply; reduce the theft of copper and brass fittings and meters; and reduce high reinstatement costs carried by owners or builders.
+Greater Western Water is introducing a new process that aims to: reduce the possibility of cross-contamination between the potable and recycled water supply; reduce the theft of copper and brass fittings and meters, and reduce high reinstatement costs carried by owners or builders.

 - Service metering guidelines

 - Find out more about recycled water for plumbers including how to book an inspection.

 - Recycled water information for developers including how to check if land in your development will have access to recycled water connections.